huma-engineering/huma-docs/data-collection/clinician-portal/managing-patients/billing-and-reimbursement.md

 ![Billing](./assets/Billing07.png)

 You can add notes to a past appointment.
-The time spent adding notes is also tracking for billing purposes.
+The time spent adding notes is also tracked for billing purposes.
 At the end of the line, click the three dots and select **Add note**.

 Enter your notes about the appointment and click **Submit** to save the note.
 If you want to complete the note details later, you can save as a draft.